DrDos0016/museum-of-zzt/README.md

 ## Installation And Initial Setup

+These instructions were based on the experience of setting up a development environment in October 2021.
+They can definitely be made friendlier.
+My apologies.

-### Prerequisites
+## Prerequisites

-* Python 3.7.5 or newer
+* Python 3.8.10 or newer (or potentially older)
 * MariaDB (or MySQL)

 1. Clone Repo: `git clone https://github.com/DrDos0016/museum-of-zzt.git`
-2. Create Python3 virtural environment: `python3 -m venv venv`
-3. Activate the virtual envrionment: `source venv/bin/activate`
-4. Update pip: `pip install --upgrade pip`
+.
+In the repository's root directory, create Python3 virtural environment: `python3 -m venv venv` .
+Activate the virtual envrionment: `source venv/bin/activate` .
+Update pip: `pip install --upgrade pip`
-5. Download libraries from requirements.txt: `pip install -r requirements.txt`
+.
+Download libraries from requirements.txt: `pip install -r requirements.txt`
+.
+(You may need to install the package "libmariadb-dev-compat") .
+If you get an error about conflicting requirements, install idna and requests via `pip install idna`, `pip install requests`, and then comment out the line in requirements.txt for `idna`.
+.
+Copy the `museum/example-private.py` settings file to `museum/private.py` and configure your database settings and secret key  (see Non-Repository Content section)
-6. Create your private settings file (see Non-Repository Content section)
+.
+Copy the `museum_site/example-private.py` settings file to `museum_site/private.py` and configure any site settings to your environment if needed (see Non-Repository Content section)
-7. Create the database in MariaDB/MySQL: `CREATE DATABASE museum_of_zzt`
-8. Import the repo's provided database dump: `python3 tools/import_database.py museum_repo_db.sql`
-9. Run the Django development server: `python3 manage.py runserver`
-10. The site should be running at [127.0.0.1:8000](http://127.0.0.1:8000) albeit without static files like CSS and images.
-11. Enable debug mode.

-### Debug mode

-Django's DEBUG setting in museum/settings.py looks for a file called "DEV" in the project's root directory.
-If it finds this file, DEBUG will be True.
-You'll need to create this file or manually set this variable in order to allow Django to serve static assets.
+.
+Install the Zookeeper ZZT Python library version 1.
+Clone the repository `git clone https://github.com/DrDos0016/zookeeper.git` and copy the `zookeeper` directory into the project root or symlink it as appropriate.
+.
+Mark your development environment as such by creating a file in the project root named `DEV` .
+Create the database in MariaDB/MySQL: `CREATE DATABASE museum_of_zzt` .
+Import the repo's provided database dump: `python3 tools/import_database.py museum_repo_db.sql` .
+Run any database migrations `python3 manage.py migrate` .
+Run the Django development server: `python3 manage.py runserver` .
+The site should be running at [127.0.0.1:8000](http://127.0.0.1:8000)

-## Unfriendly Decisions
+## Using Tools

-While the main site is properly able to run in whatever directory you choose, the tools folder is loaded with files that assume the repository is located in "/var/projects/museum".

-Almost, one exception as I type this up to fix later: museum_site/urls.py has the path hardcoded at the very end for serving the /zgames/ directory in the development server.
-This needs to be changed in order to download/play files.

-Sorry!

-As I return to various files which are using the old /var/projects/museum path I am making changes to make sure things work from any directory as the project's root folder.
-For your own files it's advised to instead set the environment variable PYTHONPATH to include the directory you've cloned this repository into.
+Several older (and some newer) Python scripts in the tools directory have hardcoded paths to `/var/projects/museum-of-zzt` or `/var/projects/museum`.

+These are slowly being transitioned to a more agnostic setup to allow the Museum to run from any directory.
+In the meantime, it can be helpful to set the environment variables `PYTHONPATH` and `DJANGO_SETTINGS_MODULE` in your virtual environment.
+Depending on how you start your development server you may want to find a place to automatically set these variables.

 ## Non-Repository Content

 I generally avoid including *binary* content in the Museum repository which isn't in some way "mine".
 As such, the following features are deliberately missing by default:

-### museum/private.py

-This file contains the DATABASES and SECRET_KEY variables used by Django.
-You'll need to specify the backend, database name, and login credentials.
-[Django Settings Documentation](https://docs.djangoproject.com/en/3.0/ref/settings/) will provide examples.
-A dump of the database (irregularly updated) is included for MariaDB/MySQL.

 ### /zgames/

-This is the folder which contains all the ZZT (related) files hosted on the Museum.
+This directory contains all the ZZT (related) files hosted on the Museum.

 Use wget to obtain these files (from the project root): `wget -m -np -nH -R "index.html*" "https://museumofzzt.com/zgames/"`